nickyjhong/PERN-stack-notes/junior-phase/day-24-authentication/authentication.md

 - User inputs credentials (username and password)
 - Server receives credentials, verifies user, and sends back a token
-- Future requests from the client include the token (reference the token) -Future request then received by the server verify and decode the token so the server knows who made the request
+- Future requests from the client include the token (reference the token)
+- Future request then received by the server verify and decode the token so the server knows who made the request

 ### Problems
 [Quick JWT Demo](./jwt-demo-1.js)